saadricklamar/shakesbeer/README.md

 # Learning Goals

 The main goal of building Shakebeer was to get familiar with React and how to test React.
 The app was built from scratch and utilizes array-prototype methods to extract and manipulate data.
+Additionally, we utilized fetch API, JSX, and Sass.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Contributors
 [Lynne Rang](https://github.com/lynnerang),